JohriLab/Bvalcalc/_sources/guides/quickstart.rst.txt

 .. note::
    The recombination map directly scales the crossover rate ``r``.
-   You could also add a gene conversion map with ``--gc_map`` but as the gc rate is relatively constant in `D. melanogaster` (Comeron et al. 2012), you can calculate an reasonably accurate map without it.
+   You could also add a gene conversion map with ``--gc_map`` but as the gc rate is relatively constant in `D. melanogaster` (Comeron et al. 2012), you can calculate a reasonably accurate map without it.

 Calculating a B-map
 -----------------------------